razvanandrei1974/Proiect-Jira-Testare-Manuala/README.md

 *	Reset

 ## :paperclip:	##  _Delete Account_
-:black_nib: Verify the functionality of the fields specified below by entering valid data , but we also check the functionality of the "Submit" and "Reset" buttons.
+:black_nib: Verify the functionality of the fields specified below by entering valid data, for the correct operation of the menu "Delete Account", but we also check the functionality of the "Submit" and "Reset" buttons.
 -	Account Number
 *	Submit
 +	Reset

 ## :paperclip:	##  _Edit Customer_
-:black_nib: Verify the functionality of the fields specified below by entering valid data , but we also check the functionality of the "Submit" and "Reset" buttons.
+:black_nib: Verify the functionality of the fields specified below by entering valid data, for the correct operation of the menu "Edit Customer", but we also check the functionality of the "Submit" and "Reset" buttons.
 -	Customer Id
 *	Submit
 +	Reset

 ## :paperclip:	## Form after submitting Edit Customer
-:black_nib: Verify the functionality of the fields specified below by entering valid data , but we also check the functionality of the "Submit" and "Reset" buttons.
+:black_nib: Verify, after edit customer, the functionality of the fields specified below by entering valid data, for the correct operation of the menu "Edit customer", but we also check the functionality of the "Submit" and "Reset" buttons.
 -	Customer Name
 *	Gender
 +	Date of Birth